Executive Summary

 How it works:

-- During optimization, each GPU updates only its assigned portion of the optimizer states
+- During the optimization step, each GPU tends to its own garden, updating only its assigned chunk of optimizer states.

 ZeRO Stage 2: Gradient Partitioning